Context and Scope

 Scalability

-Single action pages are easier to scale, by splitting the actions we could potentially add more features without the need of changing the overall layout in every iteration.
+Single action pages are easier to scale, by splitting the actions into steps we could handle each step individually and have better information architecture.

 Enable better tracking

-By splitting the flow into multiple steps, we could make it easier to create the trackin events and dashboards.
+By splitting the flow into multiple steps, we could make it easier to create the tracking events and dashboards.

 Adding more value through UX writing

-By separating the actions into stand along screens, we were able to propose new text strings that could better guide the users in the implications and further steps needed after modifying their information.
+By separating the actions into stand along screens, we were able to propose new copy that could better guide the users in the implications and further steps needed after modifying their information.

 User Research